19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Encounters/Random Encounters.md

 | Succeeded by 10 or more |           60 feet | Creatures are [Surprised](../../Game%20Procedures/Conditions/Surprised.md) |

 *Optional Rule*
-If the *Scout* succeeded by 10 or more they may choose to spot it at 120 feet instead.
+If the *Scout* succeeded by 10 or more they may choose to spot it at up to 120 feet instead.

 ## Delving Distance